mvpratt/fundhub/README.md

 ### Errata

+* A default project owned by the coinbase account is created during migration (truffle).
+This project is provided as an example only.
 * When contribution puts over the goal amount, the excess funds are returned to the contributer
 * Project creator MUST be an external account (not another contract).
 Only the creator can receive `payout()`
 * Project creator may also contribute to the project